 The only April 30 Yankee birthday is perhaps their heaviest player ever, reliever Jumbo Brown (1907).
 Brown posted a 19-16 won/lost record with two saves for the Yanks from 1932 through 1936.
 With a sharp fastball that faded after three or four frames, he became an effective reliever later with the crosstown New York Giants, for whom he led the National League in saves twice.

 Also born this day was St. Louis Brown Chet Laabs (1912), who hit more than 100 homers from 1937-1947.
-Pitching coach Ray Miller (1945); “Scrap Iron” Phil Garner (1949); and Jeff Reboulet (1964) round out the other birthdays of note on an admittedly light day for baseball celebrants.
-Eight games behind the dish for Seattle catcher Jesus Sucre (1988) and 28 appearances out of the Minnesota pen by Ryan O’Rourke (1988) moved them onto the list, now topped by Texas righty Phil Klein (1989); and utility player Jose Peraza (1994); Jesus Tinoco (1995); and Michael Kopech (1996).
+Pitching coach Ray Miller (1945); “Scrap Iron” Phil Garner (1949); and Jeff Reboulet (1964) until recently rounded out the other birthdays of note on an admittedly light day for baseball celebrants.
+Eight games behind the dish for Seattle catcher Jesus Sucre (1988) and 28 appearances out of the Minnesota pen by Ryan O’Rourke (1988) moved them onto the list, now topped by Texas righty Phil Klein (1989); utility player Jose Peraza (1994); Jesus Tinoco (1995); and Michael Kopech (1996).